• Skip to primary navigation

 Share this hearty vegetarian slow cooker chili piping hot with cornbread and all your favorite condiments.

-Vegetarian Chili FAQs
+Slow Cooker Vegetarian Chili

-Is Chili Better the Next Day?
+Better the Next Day?

 When cooking chili in the slow cooker, I can’t tell that much of a difference the next day.
 However, when cooked quicker on stove top, an overnight rest in the fridge gives chili a noticeable flavor advantage.

 Chili’s flavor improves with a bit of time, so chili is perfect for meal prep.
-If refrigerating, the chili can be made up to days in advance.
+If refrigerating, the chili can be made up to several days in advance.
 If needed after three days, freeze it.

 I have used ground tortilla chips in place of masa harina in a pinch.
 The flavor isn’t as apparent, but it works.
 Grind the chips fine in a food processor – grind as fine as possible – and use the the crumbs where you would masa harina in this recipe.
 A little more due to crumb size.